Cricket Betting Online From India

 Is Cricket Betting Legal in India?

 The answer to this question is no. If you’re caught placing bets with local bookies you risk a small Rs.
 100 fine and up to one month in prison for a first offense.
-Even with this risk, local market research suggests Indians wager in excess of Rs.
-3 lakh crore annually with local bookies, and bet even larger amounts online with foreign bookmakers.
+Even with this risk, local market research suggests Indians wager excess of Rs.
+3 lakh crore each year with local bookies.
+We bet even larger amounts online with foreign bookmakers.

-The reason foreign internet bookmakers are ideal is because many of them are licensed abroad in the European Union, are reputable and service Indian punters.
-Although the law is not clear in all Indian states, there has been little to no evidence law enforcement is at all concerned with Indians who bet from the privacy of their own home, using an internet connection to access bookmakers who operate legally in foreign markets.
+Foreign internet bookmakers are ideal because many of them are European Union licensed.
+They are reputable and service Indian punters.
+The law is not clear in all Indian states.
+But, there is no evidence law enforcement bothers Indians who bet from the privacy of their own home.
+We use internet connection to access bookmakers who are legal in foreign markets.

 Why Such a Craze, Despite the Risks?

 Cricket has long been India’s most popular sport.
-Its earliest days date back to the Oriental Cricket Club in Bombay (now Mumbai) established in 1848.
-Perhaps the most influential time in early Indian cricket history was the Bombay Quadrangular tournaments held from 1912 to 1936.
-In this tournament racial differences were finally put aside as an English team, Parsi team, Hindu team and Muslim team battled it out for supreme cricket bragging rights.
-Buddhist, Jews and Indian Christians were added in 1937 called “The Rest”.
+It dates back to the Oriental Cricket Club in Bombay (now Mumbai) established in 1848.
+The most influential time was the Bombay Quadrangular held from 1912 to 1936.
+In this tournament racial differences were finally put aside.
+An English team, Parsi team, Hindu team, and Muslim team battled for bragging rights.
+Buddhist, Jews and Indian Christians were additions in 1937 called “The Rest”.

 Cricket in India is about pride.
 In 1947 there was a growing push for India independence.
-As the political movement was about unity and not divide caused by competition, this was the year the Board of Control for Cricket in India (BCCI) announced the Bombay Pentangular had been cancelled and would be replaced with a zonal competition.
-Of course on 26th January 1950 India officially became a nation, and while not it’s official sport (field hockey takes that position) cricket has long since been the sport that brought a nation together as one.
+The political movement was about unity and not divide caused by competition.
+This caused Board of Control for Cricket in India (BCCI) to cancel the Bombay Pentangular.
+They replaced it with a zonal competition.
+Of course, on 26th January 1950 India became a nation.
+While not our official sport (field hockey takes that position) cricket is huge.
+It is the sport that brought a nation together as one.